zawie/zawie/README.md

 #### What am I currently doing?
 My current main projects are co-leading the development of match for RiceApps and continuing a deep learning phylogenetic project with the Rice Computer Science Department.
 #### What am I doing next?
-I will be working as a research assisstant/engineer for Court Labaratory at MD Anderson working on artificial intelligence in medical physics.
+I will be working as a research assisstant/engineer for Court Labaratory at MD Anderson working on applying artificial intelligence to radiation oncology.